domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Units, units, units!

 Re: Job.
 Look at your own résumé, curriculum vitae (CV), and cover letter.
-Ask yourself and consider the question: Would you hire you (e.g., over the other likely candidates) for this position?
+Ask yourself and consider the question: Would you hire you for this position (e.g., over the other likely candidates)?
 If not, it might not be a good fit; perhaps best to move to the next opportunity.

 Aim for good enough for government work.
 Achieve this and you can move on with life.
 After all, a decent government is one that exists to serve its people (one cannot say the same about the private sector).